emladevops/solid-waffle/README.md

 * Fine-grained permission control for staff
 * OAuth login with Google, Facebook, and Github
 * Two-factor authentication support

-## Installation

-Check out the install documentation at [docs.dmoj.ca](https://docs.dmoj.ca/#/site/installation).
-Feel free to reach out to us on [Discord](https://dmoj.ca/about/discord/) if you have any questions.

-For MeLyOJ installation, you can follow the guide at [docs.dmoj.ca](https://docs.dmoj.ca/#/site/installation) (if you want to read the docs).
-Otherwise, look at [INSTALL_FE.md](https://github.com/mely-apps/INSTALL_FE.md)

 ## Supported languages